just1nlee/uTerm/README.md

 The **universe terminal**, or **uTerm**, is a terminal-based universe explorer that lets you navigate galaxies, explore cosmic directories and discover new knowledge, all from a custom command-line interface.

 **Try it now:** [universeterminal.com](https://www.universeterminal.com/)
+> ⚠️ **Notice:** On the creativity temperature select screen, the site may appear unresponsive after selecting an option.
+If the "cold booting" message flashes and then disappears, repeat the selection a few times.
+This issue is due to a known bug with the backend cold start and was never fully patched.
+Once it wakes up, the terminal will proceed as expected.

 ## Features
 - Terminal-style interface inspired by Linux/UNIX systems